qbixxx/UnoMIDIController/README.md

 # Arduino-Uno-MIDI-Controller
 MIDI controller based on the Arduino Uno development board and the CD4067 16 channel analog multiplexer.
 The device can be configured to be plug and play by creating a MIDI Device script for some DAWs such as Ableton for instant recognition.

+What makes this project special is that it uses multiplexing for the analog input signal reading.
+In this codebase, there are 16 potentiometers that are being scanned by only one analog input pin of the six available.
+This means that in theory you could connect a 4067 multiplexer to all the analog input pins, allowing you to read a total of 96 potentiometers simultaneously.

 Dependencies:
 -  [FortySevenEffects MIDI Library](https://github.com/FortySevenEffects/arduino_midi_library)
 -  To make the UNO a MIDI class compliant device, use [mocolufa](https://github.com/kuwatay/mocolufa) (Only for 16u2 UNO boards)